ku8ar/draft/README.md

 when running the host app on iOS, and you're using React Native 0.70+ or Re.Pack, it's likely that **Fabric (the New Architecture)** was unintentionally enabled.

 This can happen even if you're not explicitly using Fabric, as some RN versions and libraries enable it by default under certain conditions.

+In particular, if you're using `react-native-screens`, it may attempt to invoke Fabric-related functionality during initialization — even when your app isn't Fabric-enabled.

 #### ✅ Solution: Disable Fabric explicitly